faruknane/TorchAO_BugReproduction/readme.md

 ```

 - I tested the code on RTX Pro 6000 96GB Vram.
 I was able to reproduce the error.
+You might need a GPU that has a lot of memory.
 ```
 torch._dynamo.exc.BackendCompilerFailed: backend='inductor' raised:
 RuntimeError: self must be row_major, got stride (1, 18432)